fabiancrx/emoji_lumberdash/README.md

   logError(Exception('Hello Error'), stacktrace: StackTrace.current);
 }
 ```
-And that's it you have a beautiful highly customizable logger.
+That's it you have a beautiful highly customizable logger.